itera-io/taikungoclient/README.md

 ```

 ### Workflow
-The repository will be configured to do the generation automatically with GitHub Actions.
+The repository is configured to do the generation automatically with GitHub Actions.
+Every midnight, the branches dev, staging and main get regenerated to correspond with the latest API.

 ### Enviroment variables
 The recognised environment variables are: